ArturoSbr/aws-ccp-cheat-sheet/main.md

 CloudFront is a Content Delivery Network (CDN) that allows us to replicate part of our app in multiple edge locations or to cache our app's content at edge locations.
 This greatly improves read performance.
 It uses AWS Shield as well as AWS Web Application Firewall (WAF) to protect our app against DDoS attacks (check Security section).
 CloudFront connects to S3 buckets and HTTP servers (called "origins").
 It stores requests in local caches and delivers the cached content to users close by.
 The origins can be protected using Origin Access Control and S3 Bucket Policies.

 ### S3 Transfer Accelerator
+Speed up client &rarr edge location &rarr S3 Bucket.
 S3 Transfer Accelerator allows us to read/write to an edge location through the public web.
 The data is then sent from the edge location to the S3 bucket through the AWS private network.
 It is different to CloudFront because reads are not cached and allows writes.
 Transfer Accelerator connects the client directly to the S3 bucket.
 The service also integrates with Shield for DDoS protection.

 ### Global Accelerator
 Global Accelerator allows clients to connect to edge locations and routes the traffic through the AWS private network.
 It is different to S3 Transfer Accelerator because it works with other services apart from S3.
 For example, we can set up an ALB in Germany and users can interact with our app through an edge location which routes the traffic directly to the ALB through the private network.
 Once again, the content is not cached.
 The service also integrates with Shield for DDoS protection.